 You will be notified within four weeks whether you have met the required standard for the application and questions section.
 You will then be invited into a SEARCH assessment centre.

-At the Assessment Centre, assessors will evaluate a candidates performance in exercises which relate to specific competency areas relevant to the role.
+At the assessment centre, assessors will evaluate your performance in exercises which relate to specific competency areas relevant to the role.

-All relevant information will be sent to candidates at least two weeks before the date of your Assessment.
+All relevant information will be sent out at least two weeks before the date of your assessment.

 The medical assessment will be carried out by the Force Occupational Health Nurses and this will include checking your:

-You will also be asked to complete a confidential Medical History questionnaire.
+You will also be asked to complete a confidential medical history questionnaire.

 This includes vetting and background checks, biometric vetting (which consist of taking DNA and fingerprint samples) and professional standard and integrity checks, if applicable.